phidatahq/phidata/README.md

 ## What are Agents?

 Agents are programs that use language models to control the execution flow.
-They can perform tasks autonomously by integrating tools, memory, and knowledge.
+They solve problems autonomously by integrating tools, memory, and knowledge.

 - **Level 0**: Agents with no tools (basic inference tasks).
 - **Level 1**: Agents with tools for autonomous task execution.